manipuppeteer/Data-Science-and-ML-Projects/README.md

 **House Price Prediction**: A model to predict house prices, based on the Kaggle dataset

 **Loan Default Prediction**: A XGBoost model to predict proabability of defaults

+**Sales Data analysis using Regression**: Builds a multiple regression model to extract business insights from the Kaggles advertising dataset